Back to blog

 Clean the excess flux off as well as the leftover solder after you have finished soldering.
 Wipe the surface down with a damp cloth or flush with clean water to prevent corrosion.

-If you have any questions about soldering galvanized steel and sheet metal or which solder is best to do so, please contact our technical support team.
+If you have any questions about how you can solder galvanized steel and sheet metal or which solder is best to do so, please contact our technical support team.
 They would be happy to help you!

 call_now_mario